 - Brown leather flight jacket issued to Colleen Nevius when she first arrived for ground school in Pensacola.
 Nevius recalls how exciting it was to receive it quoting “it was so exciting-made the experience so real.
 We were going to be pilots!
 Naval Aviators!”

 - Look closely and you can see a Snoopy pin on the upper right patch.
 Nevius’ status as an aviator reminded her of Snoopy WWI flying ace, she saw the pin and adopted it as her little mascot.
 The pin has been on her jacket since 1977.

 - Navy blue flight suit issued to Colleen Nevius during her time at NAS Patuxent River.

-- Green cold weather flight jacket worn by Colleen Nevius.
+Green cold weather flight jacket worn by Colleen Nevius.
 Nevius received this winter weighted jacket during her time in Duluth, Minnesota while she was completing icing certification tests on the CH-53E Super Stallion.